 My apparent fixation to find this evasive master of the mastiff had become an unwanted obsession on my part.
 My hope in solving the mystery depended on a major error committed on behalf of the manipulative person, behind the taming of the mastiff.
 The mysterious coin and the supposed master of the mastiff had to be connective, if we were to establish any credence to our theories and conjectures related.

-Therefore, I devised a bold, but an effective plan that would answer any of my lingering doubts and questions.
+Therefore, I had devised a bold, but an effective plan that would answer any of my lingering doubts and questions.
 I began to surmise in the depth of my constant thoughts, the corresponding nature to the incipience of the case, and how the murders had each evolved.
 At that precise moment, I remembered the colourful Mr Whatley, the witness who I had spoken previously at the Police Station.
 It all began with him, and his unimaginative story and description of the beast.
 It was pivotal to the investigation that we located Mr Whatley at once.

-When we reached the property of Mr Hibberd, he was also absent, and we were unaware of his location.
+When we had reached the property of Mr Hibberd, he was also absent, and we were unaware of his location.
 It was extremely ironic that both Mr Whatley and Mr Hibberd were not present.
 I wondered in the back of my mind, if they had vanished from the face of the earth, either by mere volition or by circumstance; regardless of that feasibility, I was determined to investigate in abscentia of the truth.

-We had visited the manor of Lord Dancey, who was the remaining suspect we had on our list.
+We had revisited the manor of Lord Dancey, who was the remaining suspect we had on our list.
 Once we arrived at his estate, he had greeted us at the front door, with the singular expression of his lordly hauteur that was noticeable.
 What was not known to us was the fact that he was not alone.

 He had a guest that had joined him in the main hall, and lo and behold that unseen guest was Mr Hibberd.
 I sensed this absolute fluster in the reaction and tremulous stare in the patent pallor of Mr Hibberd.
 I was surprised to find him at the home of Lord Dancey, and the instantaneous thought of this inusitate gathering had stirred this penetrating interest in me.
 I knew that Lord Dancey was a man who seemed to enjoy entertaining with his great panache, but this was a distinctive parlous game that the nobleman was willing to play at whatever hazard exposed.